-Revenue from all customer renewals, whether initiated via the real estate channel or direct-to-consumer channel, are classified as renewals above.
-Customer payments for renewals are received either at the commencement of the renewal period or in installments over the contract period.
+Revenue from customer renewals of home warranty contracts, which were previously initiated in the real estate or direct-to-consumer channel are classified as renewal revenue above.
+Renewals relate to consecutive contract periods and take place at the end of the first year of a real estate or direct-to-consumer home warranty contract.
+Customer payments for renewals are primarily received in installments over the new contract period.